 This was the backstory created for the Stockmann Christmas Adventure, powered by Arilyn.
 The story started from the traditional Stockmann Christmas window, viewed from the street outside the store, and traversed the whole store before arriving at Santa's workshop on the 6th floor.
 Onni's footprints could be followed from door to door, and floor to floor, and with Arilyn, users saw what was happening inside Stockmann's walls - getting clues as to which way Santa went.

-The adventure offered an engaging experience for families during November and December 2017 and made the largest department store in the Nordic countries not only a place for shopping but a place for adventure, excitement and storytelling.
+The adventure offered an engaging experience for families during November and December of 2017, and made the largest department store in the Nordic countries not only a place for shopping but also a place for adventure, excitement and storytelling.

 Arilyn created the entire Christmas Adventure based on Stockmann’s Christmas Decorations.
 Small, felted animals from the Christmas Window were photographed and turned into animated characters.
 The story was written, characters were animated, 3D spaces were constructed and audio recorded - before being carefully assembled in AR.